hubplanner/API/Sections/bookings.md

 ## Search Bookings
-Use paramters to narrow your search.
-For example use `$nin` for not included, and use `$in` for included.
-This endpoint allows to get more complex results if used correctly.
+Search allows to get more complex results if used correctly.

 ```
 POST booking/search
 ```

 Examples:

 If you only want to get bookings with ids `123`, `456` and `789`
 ```
 {"_id": {"$in": ["123", "456", "789"]} }